DevATlife/The-experimental-project-of-ARKit-CoreLocation/README.md

-## You can follow the tutorial video I made on YouTube https://www.youtube.com/watch?time_continue=1249&v=A2mqQdxnlqw  to implement the project.
+## To implement the project, you can follow the tutorial video I made on YouTube https://www.youtube.com/watch?time_continue=1249&v=A2mqQdxnlqw

 Use CocoaPods to integrate ARKit-CoreLocation ProjectDent https://github.com/ProjectDent/ARKit-CoreLocation